aragon/protocol-factory/README.md

 - [ ] The output of the latest `logs/deployment-<network>.log` file corresponds to the console output
 - [ ] A file called `artifacts/addresses-<network>-<timestamp>.json` has been created, and the addresses match those logged to the screen
 - [ ] I have uploaded these two files to a shared location
-    - [ ] The rest of members confirm that the vlaues are correct
+    - [ ] The rest of members confirm that the values are correct
 - [ ] I have transferred the remaining funds of the deployment wallet to the address that originally funded it
   - `make refund`